How do I volunteer for Dragon Con Gaming? How can I run my own games as a scheduled event?

 Where do I pick up my purchased tickets at the show?
 What do I need to bring to pick up my purchased tickets?

 All pre-registered event tickets are available at Gaming Registration.
-You must have your convention badge, unless it is Thursday (the day before the show), and then a picture ID is acceptable.
-If you are a volunteer working 25 hours or more, Gaming Registration will have your badge, so you don't have to stand in line at Convention Registration.
+You must have your convention badge.
+If you are a Gaming volunteer working 25 hours or more, your area Director or Gaming Registration will have your badge, so you don't have to stand in line at Convention Registration.

 We recommend that you bring a printed copy of your schedule and your relevant PayPal payments to the convention, just in case.